stephenh/stephenh.github.com/content/posts/2025-04-17-fixing-async-stack-traces.md

 2. The `.then` and `.catch` callbacks are registered to "run later"
    * This is our "what to do with the good & bad responses", respectively, logic
 3. `zaz` immediately returns, and `bar` and `foo` are all removed from the stack
+   * Because all the functions immediately return, our "traditional callstack" is completely gone

 Now, what happens when the database call fails?

-Our `.catch` callback is called with the error, but **called by who?** I.e. what is the callstack?
+Our `.catch` callback is called with the error (good), but **called by who?** I.e. what is the callstack?

 Who called the `.catch` callback looks like:

 1. The Node internal TCP library gets the DB wire response
-2. The database driver recognizes this as "failed" and creates a `new Error("invalid syntax")`
+2. The database driver recognizes the call "failed" and creates a `new Error("invalid syntax")`
 3. The driver rejects the `makeDatabaseCall` promise
 4. Our `.catch` callback is invoked